jonasacres/easysafe-doc/README.md

 The adversary does not possess...

-1. ...advance knowledge of the passphrase, write key or archive root.
+1. ...advance knowledge of the read or write passphrase, `WritePrivateKey`, `RootKey` or `FSKey`.
 2. ...the ability to read the contents of EasySafe's memory.
 3. ...a technique for attacking any of the cryptographic primitives in less average time than a brute force attack.
-4. ...information about the archive other than what is stated in the definition, written to disk or sent over the network.
+4. ...information about the filesystem other than what is stated in the definition, written to disk or sent over the network.
 The adversary has knowledge of the sequence of operations, but not their exact timing.[3]

 \[3] In reality, even casual observers almost certainly possess information about timing.
 Real adversaries may also possess other information such as sound, power utilization or EM radiation, any of which could enable a side channel attack.
 This restriction is intended to exclude matters of implementation and physical security from the analysis.

-#### Basic archive assumptions
+#### Basic filesystem assumptions

-The following assumptions are made of the structure of the archive.
+The following assumptions are made of the structure of the filesystem.

 1. The passphrase key contains K bits of entropy, K <= 256.
-2. The archive has P files containing pages or page tree chunks unrelated to the inode table.
+2. The filesystem has P files containing pages or page tree chunks unrelated to the inode table.
-3. Any page within the archive possesses a minimum of F bits of entropy.
+3. Any page within the filesystem possesses a minimum of F bits of entropy.

 #### Basic security levels
 EasySafe provides the following guarantees against the basic adversary.
 The adversary faces the following complexities: